BibleBot/OldWebsite/terms.md

 <p>The Service may contain links to third-party web sites or services that are not owned or controlled by Us.</p>

-<p>Evangelion Ltd has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that Evangelion Ltd shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.</p>
+<p>We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that Kerygma Digital Co. shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.</p>

 <p><b>Please note that this is solely for hyperlinking to other websites.
 None of your data is sent to any third-party.</b></p>